 Work then took him overseas to Thailand and the chance to play with brass players from all over the world and to try his hand at conducting.
 A return to the UK in 1995 saw him fill a conducting vacancy at Rushden Windmill Band which saw the band gain promotion and achieve many contest successes over the next two years.
 During this period, he was also resident conductor of the Alliance and Leicester Kibworth Band.

 A move to Sri Lanka in 1997 enabled Martin to conduct and play with the Sri Lanka Army Band.
 A six year period in Indonesia allowed him to play in a number of ensembles throughout Southeast Asia.
 He was also able to rekindle his attachment to Desford Colliery and join them on a number of their overseas tours to the region.

 In 2010, he moved to the Kyrgyz Republic and began an attachment to the Kyrgyz Philharmonic Orchestra.
 He also formed the Bishkek Brass Ensemble.
 Over the last 9 years he has been a regular visitor to the UK to conduct the Rushden Town Band and the ladies of Boobs and Brass.
-A permanent move back to the UK this year has afforded him the opportunity to become resident conductor of the Raunds Temperance Band.
+A permanent move back to the UK has afforded him the opportunity to become resident conductor of the Raunds Temperance Band.